mactrem/com-tiles/README.md

 ### Cloud Optimized Map Tiles (COM Tiles)

-Inspired by [Cloud Optimized GeoTIFF](https://www.cogeo.org/) and extended for the usage of general map tiles.
+Inspired by [Cloud Optimized GeoTIFF](https://www.cogeo.org/) and extended for the usage of general raster and vector map tiles.

 What are COM Tiles
 - Most geospatial data formats were developed only with the POSIX filesystem access in mind